googleapis/google-cloud-java/gcloud-java-datastore/README.md

 #### Complete source code

 Here we put together all the code shown above into one program.
 This program assumes that you are running on Compute Engine or from your own desktop.
-To run this example on App Engine, simply move the code from the main method to your application's servlet class.
+To run this example on App Engine, move this code to your application's servlet class and print the query output to the webpage instead of `System.out`.

 ```java
 import com.google.gcloud.datastore.Datastore;